Barriers aren’t great …

-So, the practical rule of thumb for a double ply white pine or similar regular common lumber beam is that it can span a length in feet equal to its depth in inches.
-In other words, if you’re spanning a 12-ft wide load-bearing opening then a doubled-up 2×12 white pine lumber can take the load no problem assuming you’re not framing the first floor of a ten story condo.
+So, the practical rule of thumb for a double ply white pine or similar regular common lumber beam is that it can span a length in feet equal to its width in inches.
+In other words, if you’re spanning a 12-ft wide load-bearing opening then two 2×12 white pine lumber beams doubled together should take the load no problem assuming you’re not framing the first floor of a ten story condo.
 Framing carpenters all over the world use this common lumber rule of thumb to ensure that homes don’t fall down.

 If you’re wanting to minimize the size of a structural beam, though, then you’ll want to use a stronger material.
-LVL is a “laminated veneer lumber” material that has roughly double the load carrying strength of regular common construction stick lumber.
-The rule of thumb for LVL beam spans is to divide the span by 20 for the minimum beam depth.
-In other words, if you’re spanning a 12-ft wide load-bearing opening then a doubled-up 7-1/4″ LVL beam can take the load no problem.
+LVL is a “laminated veneer lumber” material that has roughly double the load carrying strength of regular common white pine lumber.
+So, the rule of thumb for doubled-up LVL beams is to use a minimum width in inches equal to half the span in length.
+In other words, if you’re spanning a 12-ft wide load-bearing opening then two 6-in wide LVL beams doubled together should take the load no problem.
 Want to make extra sure that there will be no problem?
 Simple then, just use two 8-in wide LVL beams doubled together for extra peace of mind.

 That’s how remodeling calculations can be way easier than original construction engineering calculations.
 For a remodel, you’ve got the benefit of seeing how the framing was originally done.
-It makes the conversion math even easier — when substituting LVL for regular common lumber, just use a beam depth that’s at least half the original.
+When substituting LVL for regular common lumber, just use a beam depth that’s at least half the original.
 In other words, if a house was framed with a structural opening that used a doubled-up 2×12 header then use at least a doubled-up 6-in wide LVL beam to replace it for a remodel.

 Or, for an added safety factor (and cost savings), just use a doubled 8-in LVL beam to make absolutely sure that there will never be any sagging framing issues for a wall removal where the original load was framed for a doubled white pine 2×12.
 LVL beams are commonly sold in just a few widths, but 16-in is a really common one that’s almost always available at any lumberyard.
 So, rather than buying two special order skinny beams, it’s most economical to buy a single length of beam and then simply ripsaw it down the middle.